Monday, 24 February 2025

 The film serves as an homage to classics like Rosemary’s Baby, Carrie, and Prince of Darkness.
 But beyond its nods to genre films, it also functions as a metaphor for the terrifying rise of fascism and the dangers of cult leadership.

-The inspiration for the story came from a deeply personal experience: in 2020, the same week we entered quarantine, the Director found out his wife was pregnant.
-Navigating the anxieties of having a child during a global pandemic was deeply unsettling, and those fears found their way into the narrative. ing tide of fascism was equally alarming.
+The inspiration for the story came from a deeply personal experience: in 2020, the same week they entered quarantine, the Director found out his wife was pregnant.
+Navigating the anxieties of having a child during a global pandemic was deeply unsettling, and those fears found their way into the narrative.
+In addation, the rising tide of fascism was equally alarming.
 Witnessing the growing influence of dangerous leaders and the indoctrination of ordinary people became a central theme of the film.

 As a lifelong fan of the horror genre, Director B.C.
 Jones felt that this was the perfect vessel for his anxieties about the world—and hopes THE RED HOURGLASS resonates with audiences on a deep, unsettling level.